-4. Have students generate original sentences that have different numbers of subjects and verbs.
+4. Have students generate original sentences that use adverbs in the way they have been discussing.
 You may have them put these in writing or generate them orally.
 Choose two or three of the sentences, put them on the board, and have the class decide together what the subjects and verbs are in each.

-Assessment of Performance: Subjects and Verbs
+Assessment of Performance: Adverbs